brianglass/anastasis/files/16 September.md

 ** God is our King for ever; he has wrought salvation in the midst of the earth.

-A source owing with life clearly gushed from the SaviourÂ’s side, watering the souls of those who in faith worship his divine passion, and his Cross and Resurrection.
+A source owing with life clearly gushed from the Saviour’s side, watering the souls of those who in faith worship his divine passion, and his Cross and Resurrection.

 Glory. **